-When an approved authority requests funding for a school for which it has not been authorised previously, the Australian Government must first assess whether the school is a new school or the continuation of a previous school.
+When an approved authority requests funding for a school for which has not been authorised previously, the Australian Government must first assess whether the school is a new school or the continuation of a previous school.
 This will determine whether the school is placed on a transitional funding profile or commences on the Schooling Resource Standard (SRS).
 In most cases, the answer to this question will be obvious.
 In some cases, approved authorities will have to submit additional evidence about the school.

 Factors considered when making a decision

 The Department of Education, Skills and Employment, will consider the following factors when deciding whether a school is a new school:

 - location: is the school in a new location or on the site of a pre-existing school?